AI Bias in Credit & Loan Processing: Is AI Biased When Assessing Credit Worthiness?

 The EU has come up with the EU AI Act, a proposal from the European Commission to regulate AI.
 The proposal describes credit assessment and risk management systems as high-risk AI

-This implies that heavy regulations are going to be set in place for AI-based credit and loan processing systems.
-AI and ML systems can present a high risk of discrimination, and the European Union understands that AI can be biased and therefore discriminate against certain categories of people.
+This implies that heavy regulations will be implemented for AI-based credit and loan processing systems.
+AI and ML systems can present a high risk of discrimination, and the European Commission understands that AI can be biased and therefore discriminate against certain categories of people.

 The EU officials also posted a timeline earlier this year in which they present the specific dates when this act is going to be enforced in the member states.